2010 Bratislava shooting: Adult life

 During the 1990s Harman worked for four different companies in which he was remembered as always fulfilling his duties the way it was expected.
 In a company, where he was employed as a boilerman, a female colleague remembers that people used to call him "silent face".
 "He worked and worked and worked, he listened, but did not talk", she recalls.
 He is remembered as always frowning but never slacking, helping everyone anytime, described even as an "ideal employee".
 He worked mainly in maintenance in different heater rooms around Bratislava.
 He quit his last job suddenly two years ago, being unemployed since 1 August 2008, despite being persuaded by his employer to stay.
 Since 2008 he was unemployed, he was receiving €118 welfare a month.
 This would later affect his presence at competitions and in practice because of lack of money.
 In 2010 before the murders he entered only one shooting competition.

-The Slovak police corps president said that Harman was in no relationship with his victims.